 An individual who smokes and drinks a lot, frequently eats red meat, and is overweight lives up to 17 years less.
+These are the findings from a study conducted by the German Cancer Research Center.
 One of the co-authors explains how this number came about.

 Anika Hüsing from the German Cancer Research Centre in Heidelberg, statistician: